suneeshjacob/ACRoD/examples/Jacobian/codes/RSSRSSR_code.md

 ```

-The robot-topology matrix for 3R planar serial manipulator is defined and jacobian information is processed via the imported jacobian class as follows.
+The robot-topology matrix for RSSR-SSR spatial parallel manipulator is defined and jacobian information is processed via the imported jacobian class as follows.
 ```py
 M = array(
         [[9, 1, 1, 0, 1, 0],